• Home

 album, Little Earthquakes, lyrics, Music, review, Tori Amos, Unrepentant Geraldines

-So after 20 years Tori Amos has in many respects come full circle returning to the musical style of Little Earthquakes with her latest album Unrepentant Geraldines.
-It isn’t a complete return, as in life a forty something can at best mimic themselves as a twenty something.
-After 20 years you’re going to be a bit more worldly wise or world weary.
+So, after twenty years, Tori Amos has, in many respects, come full circle, returning to the musical style of Little Earthquakes with her latest album, Unrepentant Geraldines.
+It isn’t a complete return, as in life, a forty-something can, at best, mimic themselves as a twenty-something.
+After twenty years, you’re going to be a bit more worldly-wise or world-weary.
 Parenthood changes your perspective in a manner that can’t be undone.

-So does this relate to Unrepentant Geraldines?
-Well it reflects the piano lead style of Little Earthquakes with subtle other instrumentation to help and texture.
-But the similarities end there (although on initial listens it is those likenesses that really hit).
-The point I was making really applies the lyrical differences.
+So, does this relate to Unrepentant Geraldines?
+Well, it reflects the piano lead style of Little Earthquakes with subtle other instrumentation to help and texture.
+But the similarities end there (although on initial listens, it is those likenesses that really hit).
+The point I was making really applies to the lyrical differences.
 The very direct, perhaps even brutal lyrics of Me And A Gun:

 These things go through you head